Kingdom of Dagbon: Kingdoms and States that originated from Dagbon

-When Naa Gbewaa died, some of his children broke off and founded separate states including Mamprugu and Nanung.
-Whiles Gbewaa was still alive, his daughter Yennenga, travelled north and founded the Mossi Kingdoms, who constitute the majority of present day Burkina Faso.
-Other kingdoms that emerged from Dagbon include the Bouna Kingdom of Ivory Coast, and the Dagaaba states of the Upper West Region.
+When Naa Gbewaa died, many subkingdoms arose including Mamprugu and Nanung.
+While Gbewaa was still alive, his daughter Yennenga, travelled north and founded the Mossi Kingdoms of Ouagadougou(Dagbani: Waɣaduɣu), Tenkodogo (Dagbani: Tingkurgu) Yatenga (Dagbani: Yatiŋa), and Fada N'Grumah, who constitute the majority of present-day Burkina Faso.
+Other kingdoms that emerged from Dagbon include the Bouna Kingdom of Ivory Coast, and the Dagaaba states of the Upper West Region of Ghana.

 Royal Houses

 There are two main houses among the royals of Dagbon.
 These are the House of Abudu and the House of Andani.
 The royals of Dagbon are skilled in statecraft, lobbying and royal politics.
 The current Yaa Naa is a member of the House of Andani and the leader of his military wing the Tolon Naa is from the Abudu House.
 Royals in Dagbon compete intensely for chieftaincy titles but work collaboratively after ascensions.

+Geography

+Dagbon experiences a tropical savanna climate, characterized by distinct wet and dry seasons.
+The predominant vegetation type is Guinean forest–savanna mosaic, characterized by a band of interlaced forest, savanna, and grassland.